From homotopy links to stratified homotopy theories: Simplicial Homotopy links and vertically stratified complexes

+Again, it can be useful to study the objects in the essential image of the verticalization functor.
+These lead to a particularly convenient class of stratified spaces which admit a cell decomposition similar to classical CW-complexes (see \cref{Rem:Vertical_CW_Cell_Complexes}).
+We give a brief outlook into the resulting theory here, without going too much into detail.
+The definitions require a definition of a \define{pre-verticalization} and \define{vertical map}, which we omit here, since they are entirely analogous to the simplicial definition in \cref{def:pre-vert-ss}, replacing $N(P)$ by $\RealP{N(P)}$.

-A \define{vertically stratified CW-complex} is a stratified space with vertical stratification vertically isomorphic to the verticalization of a $P$-labelled CW-complex.
-The definition for vertically stratified CW-complexes and vertical maps in $\Top_{N(P)}$ is analogous. \end{definition}
+\begin{definition} A \define{vertically stratified CW-space} is a stratified space equipped with a pre-verticalization, which is vertically isomorphic to the verticalization of a $P$-labeled CW-complex.
+When such an isomorphism is fixed we speak of a \define{vertically stratified CW-complex}.
+We will consider those objects in the categories $\Top_P$ and $\Top_{N(P)}$. \end{definition}

-\begin{remark} Vertically stratified CW-complexes can also be characterized explicitly through the existence of a cell decomposition.
+\begin{remark} Vertically stratified CW-spaces can also be characterized explicitly through the existence of a cell decomposition.
 Though, in this case, one has to be careful to also impose verticality conditions on the gluing of cells.
-Since the cells are of shape $B^n\times \RealNP{\Delta^{\I}}$, for $n\geq 0$, and regular flags $\I$, and are glued along their boundaries $S^{n-1}\times \RealNP{\Delta^{\I}}$, this implies that vertically stratified CW-complexes are actual cell complexes in $\Top_{N(P)}$ (and in $\Top_P$).
+Since the cells are of shape $B^n\times \RealNP{\Delta^{\I}}$, for $n\geq 0$, and regular flags $\I$, and are glued along their boundaries $S^{n-1}\times \RealNP{\Delta^{\I}}$, this implies that vertically stratified CW-spaces are actual cell complexes in $\Top_{N(P)}$ (and in $\Top_P$).
 In particular, they are cofibrant objects. \end{remark}

-\begin{remark} Note that realization of vertically stratified simplicial sets give vertically stratified CW-complexes.
-More generally, consider the category of diagrams $\Diag_P^{\Top}=\Fun(R(P)^{\op},\Top)$, equipped with the projective model structure, let $P-\sS$ and $P-\CW$ stand for the category of P-labelled simplicial sets and CW-complexes respectively, with label preserving map, and let $V\sS_P$ and $V\CW_P$ be the category of vertically stratified simplicial sets and CW complexes respectively, with vertical maps.
-Then we have the following commutative diagram of functors:

-where horizontal arrows are equivalence of categories.
-Note that together with Example \ref{Ex:Sd_P_Vertically_Filtered_sS} this implies that $\RealNP{\sd_P(K)}$ is a vertically stratified CW-complex for any stratified simplicial set $K$. \end{remark}